rymai/rymai.github.io/_posts/2015-07-28-why-i-am-excited-about-elixir.md

 ---
 title: "Why I am excited about Elixir"
-categories: english code
+categories: english elixir
 ---

 For more than five years I've been a proficient Rubyist, working with [Ruby](http://www.ruby-lang.org/) [day](http://www.sublimevideo.net) and [night](https://github.com/guard).
 For one year and a half now I'm [working with PHP](https://www.dailymotion.com).
 PHP was actually my first Web programming language, back in 2004.
 I'm ok to work with PHP but I really miss the excitment of using a more developer-friendly language like Ruby.